albertstarfield/project-zephyrine/README.md

     *The script will automatically fetch Ada Web Server (AWS) packages via Alire, install the Deno Playwright Chromium binaries, and start the local API listener on port `11420`.*

 ## Warning
-> A Warning to Adelaide Lite users newcomers
+> A Warning to Adelaide users newcomers
 >
 > **(Please Read Carefully)**
 >